intoxstudio/page-sidebar-for-twentyseventeen/readme.txt

 = How to show/hide a different sidebar on pages? =

 This plugin adds the Blog Sidebar to all pages.
-If you want to display or hide different sidebars on different pages, we recommend installing Content Aware Sidebars.
+If you want to display or hide different sidebars on different pages, we recommend installing [Content Aware Sidebars](http://dev.institute/wordpress-sidebars/) as well.

 [Click here to read more.](https://dev.institute/blog/twenty-seventeen-page-sidebars/)